CapibaraZero/docs/docs/ir/record_signal.md

 - Press the button that you want to record
 - Press save when the signal got received by the capibaraZero

+The recorded signal will saved under /IR/signals make sure that directory exists on SD, otherwise it will fail.

 ### Supported Protocols: